 You need to be at least 18 years old, a U.S. citizen, and you cannot have lost your right to vote for some reason (like currently serving a sentence for a felony conviction).

 Can I vote in Whitewater?
 I just moved here...

 In Wisconsin, you need to live in a place for 28 days to be considered a resident.
-This means that if you moved into the Residence Halls on August 31, 2014, you are eligible to vote in Whitewater on September 28, 2014.
+This means that if you moved into the residence halls on August 31, 2014, you are eligible to vote in Whitewater starting September 28, 2014.

 In some cases, your primary residence might not be in Whitewater (for example, if you commute to school from another community).
 In this case, you need to register and cast your ballot in your home district.
 If you are confused about how to vote in your home district, an ambassador from Warhawks Votes will be happy to walk you through the process.

 The easiest way is to register during the early registration period, by October 14, 2014.
-Just look for a representative from the League of Women Voters, who will be registering students to vote from 10 a.m. - 4 p.m. every Monday-Thursday in the James R. Connor University Center.
-You'll need to either (a) know the last four digits of your social security number, or (b) bring a valid WI driver's license number if you have one.
-An official state-issued id card will also work.
+Just look for a representative from Whitewater Student Government or the League of Women Voters, who will be registering students to vote from 10 a.m. - 4 p.m. every Monday-Thursday in the James R. Connor University Center.
+You'll need to either (a) know the last four digits of your social security number, or (b) bring a valid Wisconsin Driver License or Wisconsin ID Card.

 If you register after October 14, including on Election Day, you will need to bring two things with you:

-If you have a valid Wisconsin driver's license number, you'll need this to register (the license number goes on the application).
-If you do not have a valid Wisconsin driver's license, you can still register on Election Day - you just need to know the last four digits of your Social Security number OR have an official state-issued identification card.
+- A Wisconsin Driver License or Wisconsin ID Card.
+(If you do not have this, you can still register on Election Day -- you just need to know the last four digits of your Social Security number).

-You also need to prove you live in Whitewater.
-The easiest way to do this is by logging into WINS and printing your Enrollment Verification Form (instructions below).
+- Proof of residence.
+The easiest way to do this is by logging in to WINS and printing your Voter ID Enrollment Verification form (instructions below).
 Print this and bring it with you when you register.
 Other options for showing proof of residence are listed below.